juanantonio284/simple_bash/run_custom_shell_scripts.md

 directories that bash will check when you ask it to run a program or command.
 If your command is not stored in any of these directories, bash cannot run it.

-If you move a script file to one of the directories listed by the `echo $PATH` command and the command will run.
+If you move a script file to one of the directories listed by the `echo $PATH` command the command will run.
 (You can also add a directory where you would like bash to search for scripts.)

 *Note for my computer*:

+This is the value of my `PATH` variable, separated in lines to understand better.

 ```